bmixonba/bmixonba.github.io/_posts/2025-08-23-Hidden-Links.md

 # Hidden Links: Analyzing Secret Families of VPN Apps

-[Breakpointing Bad](https://breakpointingbad.com/) recently lead research efforts along with [The Center for Biocomputing, Security and Sociity at ASU](https://biodesign.asu.edu/biocomputing-security-and-society/) and [Citizen Lab](citizenlab.ca) to uncover hidden relationships between VPN apps popular on [Google Play](https://play.google.com/) and Apple App store.
+[Breakpointing Bad](https://breakpointingbad.com/) recently lead research efforts along with [The Center for Biocomputing, Security and Society at ASU](https://biodesign.asu.edu/biocomputing-security-and-society/) and [Citizen Lab](citizenlab.ca) to uncover hidden relationships between VPN apps popular on [Google Play](https://play.google.com/) and Apple App store.
 Our study focused on [Google Play](https://play.google.com/) store, though many of the VPNs we investigated were also available on Apple App Store.
 The tldr; is: